Sharan-G-S/Sherlock-in-Silicon-Valley-25/README.md

 ## 🙏 Acknowledgments
 - Inspired by the works of **Sir Arthur Conan Doyle**.
-- Built with ❤️ by developers passionate about storytelling and technology.
+- Built with 💚 by Sharan(Developer)  passionate about Storytelling and Technology.

 ---